Mass

 Our Lady of Lourdes Mass Enrollment

-February 2 – February 11 Celebrate The National Shrine Grotto’s Patronal Feast Day by enrolling your loved one in a novena of Masses which will be offered beginning Friday, February 2 until Sunday, February 11. |
+February 2 – February 11 Celebrate The Feast of Our Lady of Lourdes, patron of the National Shrine Grotto by enrolling your loved one in a Novena of Masses! |

 Palm Sunday

-Sunday, March 24 Adoration & Confession (St. Mary's Glass Chapel) 10:30 AM –11:30 AM Mass (Grotto Cave, weather pending) 12:00 PM and 2:00 PM (Spanish) “Rejoice greatly, O daughter of Zion!
+Sunday, April 13 Adoration & Confession (St. Mary's Glass Chapel) 10:30 AM –11:30 AM Mass (Grotto Cave, weather pending) 12:00 PM 2:00 PM (Spanish) “Rejoice greatly, O daughter of Zion!
 Shout aloud, O daughter of Jerusalem!
 Lo, your king comes to you; triumphant and victorious is he, humble and riding on an ass, on a colt the foal of an ass.
 I will cut off the chariot from E′phraim and the war horse from Jerusalem; and the battle bow shall be cut off, and he shall command peace to the nations; his dominion shall be from sea to sea, and from the River to the ends of the earth. –Zechariah 9:9-10 |

 Good Friday